 Frostbite is the freezing of living tissues that causes a breakdown of their cell structure.
 It may affect the extremities after prolonged exposure to temperatures below freezing.
 Frostbite injury can range from superficial redness of the skin, slight numbness or blisters, to skin discoloration, obstruction of blood flow or blood clots.
 Rubbing frostbitten skin, once a popular "remedy," can cause further damage; don't do it.

 When trying to decide whether ice is safe to walk on, always err on the side of caution.
 Test ice before putting your full weight on it.
 Ice is always thinner where there are springs or other moving water, such as at the mouths of tributaries, near outlets and inlets and along shorelines.
-It's better to remain dry and warm than to cross questionable ice just to save some time.
+It's better to remain dry and warm than to cross questionable ice just to save time.

 Staying Safe in Summer